-The week before the homecoming game is set-aside for Spirit Week.
-There are a variety of activities planned by the L.S.A. and Student Commission.
+The week before the homecoming game is set aside for Spirit Week.
+There are a variety of activities planned by Student Commission.
 The class with the most points at the end of the week is awarded the Spirit Trophy.

 Homecoming